UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 + U.S. NTP’s Bayesian BMD Estimation tool that’s available as an [online tool](https://benchmarkdose.org/)  with the accompanying [publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6014690/).

 + U.S. NTP's BMDExpress tool for performing high-throughput dose-response assessments on gene expression datasets, which is available as a [tool](https://github.com/auerbachs/BMDExpress-2/releases) with the accompanying [publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6513160/).

++ National Institutes of Environmental Health Sciences (NIEHS)’s new dose-response modeling tool, [ToxicR]( https://github.com/NIEHS/ToxicR/releases/tag/v1.0.0), which was just released the Spring of 2022.
+This tool is a R package developed by Dr. Matt Wheeler that was built around the core functions also available in the US EPA BMDS software listed above.
+This tool incorporates newer advances in BMD modeling including Bayesian estimates and model averaging.